conradliste/radblog/about.markdown

 ![user_image](/assets/me.jpg# thumbnail centered bordered)

 Hello!
-I am an undergraduate at the University of Texas at Austin studying computer science.
-I am interested in machine learning, neural networks, and representation learning.
+I am Conrad and I currently studying Computer Science at the University of Texas at Austin.
+I am interested in machine learning, reinforcement learning, and representation learning.
+I am documenting my notes on research papers in this blog.